Bajtix/overworld_client/README.md

 # Project Overworld
-This project started as a small experiment which's goal was to create a multiplayer game.
+This project started as a small experiment which's goal was to create a multiplayer game using the Unity game engine.
 Currently, it is developed only by me with occasional help from my friends.
 This repository is currnently public, but I will make it private after a full release of the game.

 ## The Idea
 My goal is to create a open-world sandbox multiplayer, focused on the progression of the player (you start with nothing, then develop more and more advanced tools).
 Everything is kept in kind of Cyberpunk -ish style (Futuristic technology, but with retro styling and punk rock and synthwave music).
 In the lategame, players will be able to build massive factories and flying cities.